coreos/vault-operator/doc/user/ingress.md

             backend:
               serviceName: example-vault
               servicePort: 8200
 ```

-## Create DNS record for the ingress host
+## Create DNS record for the Ingress host

-The traffic on the ingress host `vault.ingress.staging.core-os.net` needs to reach the ingress controller in the tectonic cluster.
+The traffic on the Ingress host `vault.ingress.staging.core-os.net` must reach the Ingress controller in the Tectonic cluster.

-To enable that a DNS alias record for `vault.ingress.staging.core-os.net` needs to be present which redirects traffic to the ELB of the tectonic cluster.
+To enable that a DNS alias record for `vault.ingress.staging.core-os.net` must be present which redirects traffic to the ELB of the Tectonic cluster.

-1. Find the DNS name of your tectonic ELB from the aws console.
+1. Find the DNS name of your Tectonic ELB from the AWS console.
 The ELB should be named `<tectonic-cluster-name>-con`.

-2. Create a record set in the hosted zone for the ingress host.
+2. Create a record set in the hosted zone for the Ingress host.
 In this case we create the record set named `vault.ingress.k8s.staging.core-os.net` in the hosted zone `staging.core-os.net`.
 Choose the type `A` and select Alias as `Yes`.
-Set the Alias Target to the the DNS name of the ELB from the previous step.
+Set the Alias Target to the DNS name of the ELB from the previous step.

-## Access the vault service through the ingress host
+## Access the Vault service through the Ingress host

-Your vault CLI should now be able to successfully interact with the vault service through ingress host.
+Your Vault CLI should now be able to successfully interact with the Vault service through Ingress host.

-Set the following environment variables to access the vault service:
+Set the following environment variables to access the Vault service:

 ```sh
 VAULT_TLS_SERVER_NAME=vault.ingress.staging.core-os.net